English as a Second Language (ESL)

 The English Language Institute offers both daytime and evening classes in all three levels in the fall and spring semesters.
 The classes meet twice a week (on either Mondays and Wednesdays or on Tuesdays and Thursdays) and go for 15 weeks.
 In the summer semester, basic and intermediate classes are offered.
 They meet in the daytime four days per week, Monday through Thursday, for 10 weeks.

-Registration for spring semester classes begins November 11.
-Registrations for spring semester (January 20-May 8) must be completed by January 17.
+Registration for summer and fall semester classes begins April 7.
+Registrations for summer semester (May 27-July 31) must be completed by May 23.
+Registrations for fall semester (August 25-December 11) must be completed by May August 22.
 Register as soon as possible to get the schedule you want.
 No registrations are allowed after classes begin.

 To make an appointment with an advisor to get registered for classes, please call 502-3535 or come to Room F200 on the Centennial Campus.